-As the astronauts cope with various challenges, dangers and disasters, the film provides a smooth view with authentic sound effects within a documentary-type feel.
+As the astronauts cope with various challenges, dangers, and disasters, the film provides a smooth view with authentic sound effects within a documentary-type feel.
 The sci-fi film genre represents incredible pressures to give audiences something new.
 The familiar survival theme goes to a new level.

 No aliens.
 No weapons.
 Just human survival in space, where they depend on their equipment like never before.
-Raw emotions we only think about in the deep recesses of our minds come out of Ryan in authentic fashion, resulting an amazingly emotional experience.
+Raw emotions we only think about in the deep recesses of our minds come out of Ryan in an authentic fashion, resulting in an amazingly emotional experience.
 Gravity gives audiences a true “out of this world” feel that is unattainable for most people in real life.

 Besides the basics (oxygen supply, suit, etc.), can you imagine what your choices might be if you ever went into space?

 Experienced music editor Steven Price creates a memorable score while cinematographer Emmanuel Lubezki incorporates amazing Earth backdrops with special effects for the outstanding visuals.
-A rare sci-fi experience with an equally rare one hour and 31 minute running time that enhances the expert filmmaking and enthralling plot.
-It’s better to watch this high quality film without any expectations.
+A rare sci-fi experience with an equally rare one hour and 31-minute running time that enhances the expert filmmaking and enthralling plot.
+It’s better to watch this high-quality film without any expectations.
 An incredible experience that reaches new heights in 3D.
-A must see (**** out of four stars), modern-day classic rated PG-13 for intense perilous sequences, some disturbing images and brief, strong language.
+A must see (**** out of four stars), modern-day classic rated PG-13 for intense perilous sequences, some disturbing images, and brief, strong language.

 Copyright © Michael Siebenaler